fjavier-jp/keeptrivial/README.md

 Since Java is a compiled language it cannot generate on runtime certain data structures such as Enum classes.
 In another kind of language we could read the filenames and set them as entries of a dynamically generated enum type.
 In Java the alternative could be to use a global array containing the filenames and using it every time we need to check the type of the question.
 For this basic project, it may not be a big deal, but, for further updates, an Enum class is likely to be way more elegant, clear and easy to use.
 Additionally, this approach allows us to use generic datatypes with the QuestionType enum class.

+## Execution

+The main function runs the main loop of the application and every game consists of a loop through all the turns of a game until a team wins.
+Once we have a winner, the app runs a new game and asks for new team names.